Muttahida Qaumi Movement – London

 It was founded as a student organization, All Pakistan Muhajir Student Organization (APMSO), in 1978 by Altaf Hussain.
 APMSO gave birth to the Muhajir Qaumi Movement in 1984.
 In 1997, the MQM removed the term Muhajir (which denoted the party's roots among the country's Urdu-speaking community) from its name and replaced it with Muttahida ("United").
-The MQM is generally known as a party that once held strong mobilizing potential in Karachi, having traditionally been the dominant political force in the city.
+The MQM was generally known as the party that once held strong mobilizing potential in Karachi, having formerly been the dominant political force in the city.

-The party has kept its influence over Pakistan's federal government as a key coalition partner since the late 1980s (1988–1990, 1990–1992, 2002–2007, 2008–2013).
+The party had kept its influence over Pakistan's federal government as a key coalition partner since the late 1980's (including 1988–1990, 1990–1992, 2002–2007, 2008–2013).
 However, in 2015, MQM parliamentarians resigned from the National Assembly, Senate and Provincial Assembly of Sindh in protest against a crackdown on party supporters.

 In August 2016, after Altaf Hussain's controversial 22 August speech, there was a crackdown on the party.
 Nine Zero, the party's headquarters in Karachi, was raided, sealed, and bulldozed.
 The party's leaders residing in Pakistan, including Farooq Sattar, were arrested, and most elected parliamentarians in the MQM disassociated themselves from Altaf Hussain due to his speech.
 MQM terminated Farooq Sattar's party membership for party rules violations, from where he then formed his own MQM faction.

+The party was officially dissolved on 12 August 2025 by Altaf Hussain who, after having worked for it for almost 47 years since its founding in 1978, told his party workers that they were free to join any party that they wished.
+This came after the party had been inactive for almost 9 years since the Nine Zero raids of 2016.
+Hussain cited the repression of his family, continued persecution of his followers, failing to secure rights for Muhajirs, and Pakistan's rigid and unchangeable system for doing so.

 History

 Founding

-The first political organization of Muhajirs, called All Pakistan Muhajir Student Organization (APMSO), was founded on 11 June 1978 by Altaf Hussain in Karachi University.
-On March 18, 1984, the APMSO evolved into a proper political organization—Muhajir Qaumi Movement.
+The first political organization of Muhajirs, called the All Pakistan Muhajir Student Organization (APMSO), was founded on 11 June 1978 by Altaf Hussain at Karachi University.
+On March 18, 1984, the APMSO evolved into a proper political organization—the Muhajir Qaumi Movement.
 It was launched to protect the Muhajir community who perceived themselves as the victims of discrimination and repression by the quota system that gave preference to certain ethnicities for admissions in educational institutions and employment in civil services.